orchetect/TimecodeKit/README.md

 let sorted: [Timecode] = timeline.sorted(using: comparator)
 ```

-#### Sorting with Timeline Context
+#### Sorting using Timeline Context

-For an explanation of timeline context, see the [Compare with Timeline Context](#Compare-with-Timeline-Context) section above.
+For an explanation of timeline context, see the [Compare using Timeline Context](#Compare-using-Timeline-Context) section above.

 Collections of `Timecode` can be sorted ascending or descending.